 When do you hold seating auditions?
 Do I have to do this outside of rehearsal?

-Generally, the Philharmonic and Symphony Orchestra seating auditions are considered "blind".
-We record musicians individually as they play the required excerpts.
-Each recording/musician is assigned a random number and no voices are recorded.
+Seating auditions are considered "blind".
+Each recording/musician is assigned a random number and should will not be audible on the recording.
 The recordings are compiled and given to the conductor to review.
 Once a seating order has been determined by the conductor, the assigned numbers are then matched up with the names.
 We believe that blind auditions allow for the conductors to best focus on the quality of the audition without knowledge of who is performing that audition.

 Excerpts will be given out (at rehearsal, via e-mail, and website) a week or two prior to seating auditions.
 These excerpts will include broad areas in the music that will be performed at the upcoming concert, often some of the most challenging sections.
 Members should begin preparing this music as soon as the excerpts are provided - and definitely should work with their private teachers on these as much as possible!

-A recording cannot be stopped once begun.
-No "do-overs" are allowed.
+A recording should NOT be stopped once begun.
 Please play straight through each excerpt once.
+Please remember:

-Deadline for submitting an audition: 11:59 pm Sunday (the date of seating auditions for your orchestra.)
+Deadline for submitting an audition: 11:59 pm on the due date unless otherwise stated.